SSENSE/vue-carousel/README.md

 ### Events
+The following is a comprehensive list of each of the trackable events which can be used to prompt other actions on your page.
 | Event                     | Type    | Emitter  | Description                                                                                                                                                                                                                                                                           |
 |:--------------------------|:--------|:---------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `navigation-click`             |         | Carousel | Emits when the a navigation button is clicked, with the current direction (`backward` or `forward`)                                                                                                                                                                                                                     |